Unessam/Titanic-Problem-Solving/README.md

 A competition by Kaggle, the object is using machine learning to create a model that predicts which passengers survived the Titanic shipwreck.You can find the dataset and submission file here: https://www.kaggle.com/c/titanic/data this raspitory includes three parts: 1.EDA, 2.Feature Engineering and data munging, 3.model building
 ### NOTE:
-this is a classification problem and since the independent variable is not distributed equally, preprocessing consideration regarding imbalanced data such as tuning algorithms or applying SMOTE and similar approaches are required.
+this is a classification problem and since the dependent variable is not distributed equally, preprocessing consideration regarding imbalanced data such as tuning algorithms or applying SMOTE and similar approaches are required.

 # Data Dictionary
 Variable	Definition	    Key